Moduli of ADHM Sheaves and Local Donaldson-Thomas Theory

-We will rely on \cite{gract-stacks} for a systematic treatment of group actions on stacks.
+{\it Proof.} The stack theoretic fixed locus for the {\bf T}-action on $\mfm_{ADHM}(\CX,r,e)$ can be determined using \cite[Prop.
+2,6]{gract-stacks}, which will be briefly recalled below.
 Let $S$ be a scheme of finite type over $\IC$.
-A fixed point in $\mfm(\CX,r,e)(S)$ is an isomorphism class of a flat family of stable ADHM sheaves $\CE_S$ on $X_S$ equipped with an isomorphism of ADHM sheaves
+A fixed point in $\mfm_{ADHM}(\CX,r,e)(S)$ is a flat family of stable ADHM sheaves $\CE_S$ on $X_S$ equipped with an isomorphism of ADHM sheaves

 for each $(t_1,t_2,{\underline z})\in {\bf T}(S)$ satisfying a natural cocycle identity.